Universite-Gustave-Eiffel/I-Simpa/README.md

 I-Simpa has been initially developed as a research tool (i.e. for research laboratories), but can also be a very efficient tool for a professional or commercial use.

-**IMPORTANT NOTE:** although the source code is available, it is not ready to fork.
-Works are in progress to correct minor bugs and to propose a first stable release.
-We suggest to contributors to wait this first release before contributtting to the development of I-Simpa.

 ## **License**